radiantlogic-v8/documentation-new/documentation/context-builder-guide/concepts-and-utilities.md

 After an interception script has been activated, click the Edit button next to the script, located on the Advanced Settings tab.
 This opens the script, which contains the default template.
 All interception scripts must implement the UserDefinedInterception2 interface.
 More information regarding this can be found in the Javadoc.

->**NOTE – on the file system, the file is located in <RLI_HOME>/vds_server/custom/src/com/rli/scripts/intercept/<name of script>.java.**

 After you edit the script to include your custom logic, save the file.
-The appropriate class file is generated and stored in: <RLI_HOME>/vds_server/custom/classes/com/rli/scripts/intercept.

 #### Using Your Own Custom Classes in Interception Scripts

 To use your own custom class in an interception script:

-1. Copy your .jar file into <RLI_HOME>/vds_server/custom/lib.
+1. Use File Manager and upload your .jar file into vds_server/custom/lib.

-2. Restart the RadiantOne service and the Jetty service hosting the Control Panel to ensure the new jar file is loaded properly.
+2. Restart the RadiantOne service  to ensure the new jar file is loaded properly.
 If RadiantOne is deployed in a cluster, restart the services on all nodes.
-For details on restarting services, see the RadiantOne Deployment and Tuning Guide.
+For details on restarting services, see the RadiantOne Environment Operations Center Guide.

 3. Import the class at the beginning of the script.
 An example is shown below.